-This Three Cheese and Sausage Lasagna by Paula Deen got my attention because one of the cheeses used is cream cheese.
+This Three Cheese and Sausage Lasagna by Paula Deen caught my attention because one of the cheeses is cream cheese.
 It's added to the sauce and creates a creamy, creamy sauce.
 I would use it on any pasta any day of the week!

-Lasagna, when done well, can be one of the best Italian dishes around.
+When done well, lasagna is one of the best Italian dishes around.
 If not done well, it can be pretty icky.
 This one, though, turned out great.
-It starts by layering the noodles, sauce, and cheeses and repeating:
+I'm thinking I could eat lasagna three times a week and not get tired of it.
+Don't forget the cheesy garlic bread...

-Then it’s covered with aluminum foil and baked, then uncovered so it will turn a beautiful golden brown on the top.
-It didn’t make tall layers, but it had a good amount of sauce to cheese to noodles.
-Next time I might add about 1/2 cup of the pasta water to the sauce to make the layers a little more saucy.
+Next time I might add about ½ cup of the pasta water to the sauce to make the layers a little more saucy.
 I cheated and put a little more mozzarella on top than called for because we enjoy cheesy pasta, but the called-for amounts would be about perfect for most.

-We enjoyed this lasagna and I will definitely make it again and again.
-It makes a ton (13×9″ dish), so you can share it or take it to a covered dish dinner.
+We enjoyed this Three Cheese and Sausage Lasagna and will definitely make it again and again.
+It makes a ton (13x9" dish), so you can share it or take it to a covered dish dinner.

 - 9 lasagna noodles

-- 1 1/2 tbsp. olive oil
+- 1 ½ tbsp. olive oil

-- 1/2 small onion finely chopped
+- ½ small onion, finely chopped

-- 1 clove garlic finely chopped
+- 1 clove garlic, finely chopped

 - 3 Italian Sausages

-- 1/2 tsp. salt
+- ½ tsp. salt

-- 1/4 tsp. black pepper
+- ¼ tsp. black pepper

 - 32 oz. spaghetti sauce

-- 5 oz. cream cheese cut into small pieces
+- 5 oz. cream cheese, cut into small pieces

 - 16 oz.
-Mozzarella cheese shredded
+Mozzarella cheese, shredded

-- 1 1/2 C. Parmesan cheese grated
+- 1 ½ C. Parmesan cheese, grated

 - Preheat the oven to 375 degrees.
 Lightly grease a 13x9" glass dish with cooking spray.

-Cook the lasagna noodles according to the package directions.
+- Cook the lasagna noodles according to the package directions.

-In a large skillet, heat the oil over medium heat.
+- In a large skillet, heat the oil over medium heat.
 Add the onion and cook until translucent, about 3 minutes.
 Add the garlic and cook until fragrant, about 1 minute.
 Add the sausage and cook, breaking it up, until browned.

-Spoon 3/4 cup of the meat sauce into the bottom of the prepared baking dish.
-Top with a single layer of noodles, 1 cup of the sauce, one-third of the mozzarella and 1/2 cup of the Parmesan.
+- Spoon ¾ cup of the meat sauce into the bottom of the prepared baking dish.
+Top with a single layer of noodles, 1 cup of the sauce, one-third of the mozzarella and ½ cup of the Parmesan.
 Repeat the layers two more times until all of the ingredients have been used, ending with remaining sauce, mozzarella and Parmesan.

-Cover the baking dish with foil and bake for 30 minutes.
+- Cover the baking dish with foil and bake for 30 minutes.
 Remove the foil and continue baking until golden on top and bubbling (15-20 minutes).